 - Applicants who are non-citizens must provide a copy of work authorization or green card

 If you meet these basic requirements, it’s time to strategize how to ace the Kentucky adjuster state exam.

 #2: Prepare for the Kentucky Adjuster License State Exam

 While a pre-licensing course isn’t required by the state, we highly recommend you take the AdjusterPro Kentucky Adjuster Exam Prep Course so you’ll be fully prepared to ace the state exam.

 Our course has been rigorously prepared and is regularly updated.
 Our online classroom allows you to print reference materials, take practice tests, and even create your own quizzes to help with subjects you are struggling with.
 Once you’re consistently making 90% on your practice tests and passing all the quizzes with flying colors…it’s exam time!

 #3: Submit an Initial Application for Your Kentucky Adjuster License

 Kentucky requires candidates to submit an application prior to registering for or taking the state adjuster exam.

-Candidates should complete and submit the Kentucky adjuster application.
+Candidates should complete and submit their application through NIPR.
 After the department processes your application, you must register for a Kentucky Online Gateway (KOG) Account, which you will use to schedule your exam.

 #4: Register for and Pass the Kentucky Adjuster License State Exam